zenml-io/zenml/docs/book/guides/getting_started.md

 ### Running with Docker

-`zenml` is available as a docker image hosted publicly on [DockerHub](https://hub.docker.com/r/zenmldocker/zenml).
+`zenml` is available as a Docker image hosted publicly on [DockerHub](https://hub.docker.com/r/zenmldocker/zenml).
 Use the following command to get started in a bash environment with `zenml` available:

 ```
 docker run -it zenmldocker/zenml /bin/bash